 While your appeal is being considered you will remain enrolled in your course until all levels of appeal are finalised or decided.
 You must be a currently enrolled student to submit an appeal.

 We understand it can be stressful when you are waiting for your outcome.
 If you have waited for at least 1 week, we suggest you politely follow up with your unit coordinator by email.

 If the decision to decline your appeal also refers you to the academic appeals policy, this concludes stage 1.
 If your unit coordinator replies to your request for feedback or request for a change in mark and does not invite further discussion, this can also conclude stage 1.
-You now have the option to submit a stage 2 faculty-level appeal, which will be reviewed by a senior academic.
+You now have the option to submit an application for review.
+Your application will be reviewed by a senior academic.